christianalfoni/signalit/docs/02-Understanding_The_Design.md

 ## Consuming signals

 There are also alternatives in expressing how a component would consume signals.
+What we need to achieve is to create an active `ObserverContext` and let React subscribe to any signals accessed durig the execution of the component function body.

-For example we could wrap components in an observer:
+The most straight forward way to keep this `ObserverContext` bound to the execution of the component function body is to create an `observer` higher order component:

 ```tsx
 import { signal, observer } from 'signalit'